dildoran2195/sep11-freedom-project/tool/learning-log.md

 roof.rotation.z = Math.PI / 2;
 roof.position.y = 1.22;
 ```
 #### This piece of code decides position, diameter, height, rotation, and scalling of a adding a roof.
 However, I tinkered with this roof to make it look and run completely different from the recent one.
+I was confused with what tesselation is and why it is important for a roof of my house.

 ![Screenshot 2024-12-02 11 01 12 AM](https://github.com/user-attachments/assets/96986f8e-06eb-4e2a-b5d5-014603102275)